 4. The entire crowd stopped dead silent.
 I swear you couldn't hear anything but the rain.
 We all stood silently.
 No one came or left in the next few minutes.
 Mom paused and thought for a moment about what she would say.
 Now some would laugh it off and scold her for being silly.
 Some might even ignore what was said.
 But this was a moment of affirmation in a young child's life.
-A time when innocent trust can be nurtured so that it will bloom into faith
+A time when innocent trust can be nurtured so that it will bloom into faith yes, through the puddles.
+They got soaked.
+But they were followed by a few who screamed and laughed like children all the way to their cars .
+And yes, I did.
+I ran.
+I got wet.
+I needed washing

 "Honey, you are absolutely right.
 Let's run through the rain.
-If God let's us get wet, well maybe we just needed washing."
-Mom said.
+If God let's us get wet, well maybe we just needed washing," Mom said.